sweepai/sweep/docs/pages/deployment.md

 It may take 5-10 minutes to download the image and you can move on to the next step while it's downloading.

-### Option b: Serving locally (10 min)

-First, create a `.env` file with the contents above.
+Create a `.env` file with the contents from steps 1 and 2.
 Then in the same directory, run:

 ```bash
 docker run --env-file .env -p 8080:8080 sweepai/sweep:latest